 Make a noise complaint

-The council can investigate and deal with some types of noise, which meets the definition for statutory nuisance.
+The council can investigate and deal with types of noise that meet the definition for statutory nuisance.

 In order to take action, the noise has to be significant enough to disturb you in your home and interfere with everyday life.
 The noise therefore needs to continue for a long time or happen regularly and be unreasonable.